 If you return the Common Preference Form after the deadline we cannot consider your application at the same time as those received on time.
-Late applications will be dealt with once all other applicants have been considered in accordance with the Local Authority Primary Coordinated scheme.
+Late applications will be dealt with once all other applicants have been considered in accordance with the Local Authority Primary Co-ordinated scheme.

-Admission of Children Below Compulsory School Age and Deferred Entry school, until later in the school year but not beyond the point at which they reach compulsory school age, or beyond the beginning of the final term of the school year for which an offer was made.
+Admission of Children Below Compulsory School Age and Deferred Entry

+A Child is entitled to a full time place in the September following their fourth birthday.
+A child's parents may defer the date at which their child, below compulsory school age, is admitted to school, until later in the school year but not beyond the point at which they reach compulsory school age, or beyond the beginning of the final term of the school year for which an offer was made.
 A child may take up a part-time place until later in the school year, but not beyond the point at which the child reaches compulsory school age.
 Upon receipt of the offer of a place a parent should notify the school, as soon as possible, that they wish to either defer their child's entry to the school or take up a part time place as above.